da123rrell/ClearSky/README.md

 **Jenkins Build Status** [![Build Status](http://jenkins.clearskyteam.org/buildStatus/icon?job=ClearSky)](http://jenkins.clearskyteam.org/job/ClearSky/ "Jenkins Build Status")

 ## Where can I get a phar?
+ - You can get some phars from here [ClearSkyTeam/ClearSkyPhar](https://github.com/ClearSkyTeam/ClearSkyPhar)

- - You can get an auto build phar here: [Jenkins CI](http://jenkins.clearskyteam.org/).
+[//]: # (You can get an auto build phar here: [Jenkins CI](http://jenkins.clearskyteam.org/).)

- - You can get an optimized PHP environment here: [ClearSkyTeam/PHPbinary](https://github.com/ClearSkyTeam/PHPbinary).
+ - You can get an optimized PHP environment here: [ClearSkyTeam/PHPbinary](https://github.com/ClearSkyTeam/ClearSkyPhar#BIN).
  - You can get a Multicraft config demo here: [ClearSkyTeam/MulticraftConfig](https://github.com/ClearSkyTeam/MulticraftConfig).

 ## Is there a PHP7 version?